loganmarchione/k8s_homelab/scripts/README.md

     D-->E[apps];
 ```

-Wait a few minutes, then then run the command below (hopefully all will show `True`).
+Wait a few seconds, then then run the command below (it will take a few minutes for everything to show `True`).

 ```
 kubectl get kustomization -n flux-system